google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 2. Filter the image collection by the date range.
 3. Add the date bands to each image in the filtered collection.
 4. Sort the filtered collection by date.
-(Note: to determine the first day with snow accumulation in the fall, reverse sort the filtred collection.)
+(Note: to determine the first day with snow accumulation in the fall, reverse sort the filtered collection.)
 6. Make a mosaic using the `min` reducer to select the pixel with 0 (minimum) snow cover.
 Since the collection is sorted by date, the first image with 0 snow cover is selected.
 This operation is conducted per-pixel to build the